 For example, nearby property owners may decide to park their vehicles, boats, or even their motorhomes and campers along the ROW.
 This could restrict access to the ROW and could hinder inspections, repairs, and simple maintenance tasks like cutting the grass along the ROW.
-In this case, the maintenance team will need to know who to contact to get the obstructions removed without damage to the ROW and without any loss of goodwill.
+In this case, the maintenance team will need to know who to contact to get the obstructions removed without any damage to the ROW or loss of goodwill.

 Another example of human interference could develop along the easements that help provide access to the ROW.
 For instance, a farmer may fail to realize that they’ve just erected a new fence along the easement leading into the ROW.
 In this case, the fence will need to be taken down or access points will need to be created through the fence so that vehicles can quickly and safely move through the area unhindered.

 While it might seem like a trivial issue on the surface, it is critical that a ROW remain clearly marked.
 In fact, damaging gas pipeline signs is a federal crime.
 The reasons for this are threefold.